 Therefore, for an event with multiple maps, it is important to choose the a canvas to use in order to get the correct set of co-ordinates for the controls.

-Be aware that the Course ID number that Condes assigns to each course will follow the course through the lifetime of the event file.
+Be aware that the Course ID number that Condes assigns to each course follows the course through the lifetime of the event file.

-Pitfall: If you rename a course to a different name, it will keep the existing Course ID number.
-This will still happen, even when you rename a course, then create a new course with the old name.
+Pitfall: If you rename a course to a different name, it keeps the existing Course ID number.
+This still happens, even when you rename a course, then create a new course with the old name.
 When you then export, there will be a different Course ID associated with the name, because it is really a new course.
 This is a potential pitfall, if the receiving event administration software expects a course with the same name always to keep the same Course ID number.

-If you check this box, for each course the file will have a list of all course variations.
-Each variation will be "a course" with all the controls on the course.
+For IOF XML version 3, the file contains complete variations.
+For each course the file has a list of all (selected) course variations.
+Each variation is "a course" with all the controls on the course.
+The variations are tagged with a CourseFamily object indicating the Course they belong to.